"One of the most fiery and original vocalists in contemporary blues and soul...Thoughtful, inventive and almost unerringly on the money." --MOJO

 Janiva Performing "The Devil Is An Angel Too" (featuring Dave Darling)

 In addition to her musical accomplishments, Magness reaches out to help others.
-She is a Spokesperson for Casey Family Programs National Foster Care Month Campaign (her sixth consecutive year) and an Ambassador for Foster Care Alumni of America, promoting National Foster Care Month.
+She is a Spokesperson for Casey Family Programs National Foster Care Month Campaign (her seventh consecutive year) and an Ambassador for Foster Care Alumni of America, promoting National Foster Care Month.
 "It is a huge honor and a daunting responsibility.
 But I am very excited to be a part of this important work, and I look forward to carrying the message of hope for youth in the foster care system, and to alumni," says Magness.
 "Casey Family Programs does groundbreaking work, and I am deeply honored to work with them again.
 Foster Care Alumni Of America is an amazing organization that focuses on adult alumni of the system."
 Magness has also reconnected with her daughter, and is now a proud grandmother.
 "Our fate doesn't have to be our destiny," she says.
 "I'm living proof of that.
 And I'm so very grateful."

 Janiva Performing "Things Left Undone" (featuring Dave Darling)

-And her legion of admirers is grateful for Janiva Magness.
+And her growing legion of admirers is grateful for Janiva Magness.
 With Stronger For It and non-stop touring, Magness, along with her world-class road band, will bring her dynamic live show to fans across the country and around the world.
 Live and on record, Magness' level of intimacy and depth of emotion infuses her music with a power impossible to deny.
 Rather than succumb to hard times, with Stronger For It, Magness has created an album loaded with creativity and imagination, turning her own personal pain into timeless, exhilarating, soul-healing music.